Skip to main content

 About Pleshcheyevo Lake

-Pleshcheyevo Lake National Park protects one of Russia's most historically significant natural landscapes, centered on Lake Pleshcheyevo (Pleshcheevo) in Yaroslavl Oblast.
-Established in 1988, the park covers 23,800 hectares encompassing the lake, its watershed forests, and the historic town of Pereslavl-Zalessky on the lake shore.
-Lake Pleshcheyevo is a glacial lake of 51 square kilometers, fed by the Trubezh River and draining to the Oka-Volga system.
-The park is particularly notable for its role in Russian history: it was on Lake Pleshcheyevo that the young Peter the Great built his first 'amusement fleet' in the 1690s — small sailing vessels that served as the prototype for his later Baltic Fleet.
-The lake itself, the 'Bot of Peter the Great,' and the surrounding medieval town make this a landscape of exceptional historical and natural value.
+Pleshcheyevo Lake National Park protects one of Russia's most historically significant natural landscapes, centred on Lake Pleshcheyevo in Yaroslavl Oblast.
+Established in 1988, the park covers 23,790 hectares encompassing the lake, its watershed forests, and the historic town of Pereslavl-Zalessky on the lake shore.
+[1] Lake Pleshcheyevo is a glacial lake with a surface area of 51 km² and a maximum depth of 25 metres, fed by the Trubezh River.
+[2] The park is particularly notable for its role in Russian history: between 1688 and 1693, the young Peter the Great built his famous "amusement flotilla" on Lake Pleshcheyevo — small sailing vessels that served as precursors to his later Baltic Fleet.
+[2] The lake, the medieval town, and the surrounding forests make this a landscape of exceptional historical and natural value.

 Wildlife Ecosystems